 - Over committed schedule increases physical and emotional stress

 - Treats are flowing off every table you look at!
-Willpower is a finite power.
-The more you call upon it, the weaker you get.
+Your willpower is a finite.
+The more you use it, the weaker it becomes.

 I have a proposition for you:

-Let’s do things a little (and I mean a little, if that’s what’s do-able) different this year to minimize the not- so- great aspects of the holidays.
+Consider doing things a little (and I mean a little, if that’s what’s do-able) different this year to minimize the not- so- great aspects of the holidays.

 - Load your plate up with the good stuff like veggies and meat.

-- Leave a little room for indulgences that your wouldn’t normally have.
+- Leave a little room for foods that your wouldn’t normally have.
 Moderation > deprivation.

 - Get rid of junky leftovers ASAP

 - Either avoid having them by sending them with someone else, or give them away.
-Honestly, I don’t feel bad about throwing away food that will sabotage me or others.
+Honestly, I don’t feel bad about throwing away food that will sabotage the health of myself or others.
 Don’t pawn off your problem foods onto someone else who might be struggling with willpower.